getgud-io/cpp-getgud-sdk/README.md

 bool gameEnded = GetGudSdk::MarkEndGame(gameGuid);
 ```

-When the Game is marked as ended your Actions, Chat Data and Report Data for ANY of the Game's Matches will not be added anymore.
+When the Game is marked as ended your Actions, Chat Data, and Report Data for ANY of the Game's Matches will not be added anymore.

-`MarkEndGame` returns true/false depending if the Game was succesfully closed or not.
+`MarkEndGame` returns true/false depending if the Game was successfully closed or not.

 ### Sending Reports to finished Matches

-If the Match and its corresponding Game finished you still can send a report to the Match.
+If the Match and its corresponding Game are finished you still can send a report to the Match.

 Here is an example of how you can do this: